quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ### Packet Protection for QUIC Multipath {#multipath-aead}

-Packet protection for QUIC v1 is specified is section 5 of {{QUIC-TLS}}.
+Packet protection for QUIC v1 is specified is Section 5 of {{!QUIC-TLS}}.
 The general principles of packet protection are not changed for QUIC Multipath.
 No changes are needed for setting packet protection keys, initial secrets, header protection, use of 0-RTT keys, receiving out-of-order protected packets, receiving protected packets,